jafudi/flexpair-website/index.md

 ### Value Proposition

-With our novel Flexpair solution, which you can test here for free, you will have
+With our novel Flexpair solution, you will have
 - the feeling of shoulder-to-shoulder pair programming, even when working remotely
 - a unified tool for synchronous and asynchronous collaboration
 - zero friction when you need external people like freelancers to join your project ad hoc